meower-media/.github/profile/README.md

 ![Meower logo](https://meower.org/assets/logo.svg)
-## Welcome to Meower Media Co.!
+## Welcome!
+Welcome to Meower's official Github organization!
+If you need to get in contact with the Meower Team, please send a message to support@meower.org.

+## What is Meower?
+Meower is:
-Meower is a free, open-source, and non-profit social media platform.
-Meower is also a (currently WIP) alternative to Twitter, Discord, and Reddit, completely free of advertising, tracking, data collection, and more!
+* A free, open-source, and non-profit social media platform.

-**A friendly place to be**

-Designed to be friendly for all ages, Meower has moderators and friends all-around.
-We're committed to keeping Meower a safe place to be.

-**An original**

-Meower started life as a Scratch 3.0-based social media platform.
-We have a long history, too!
-Check out our [wiki](https://wiki.meower.org) for more info!

-**Freedom to the masses**

-Everyone is welcome to use Meower.
-We don't have censorship, we have no political agendas, and we don't care about money.
-Meower is just a place to hang out, nothing more, nothing less.

-**Simple and elegant**

-Meower's designed to be as easy to use.
-What you see, is what you get.

-**Fully FOSS**

-Anyone is welcome to contribute to Meower on [GitHub](https://github.com/meower-media-co/).
-If you know Python, Scratch, HTML5, JavaScript, Node, Vue, Etc. You're welcome to join the party!
+* A work-in-progress alternative to other social media platforms.
+* Completely free of advertising, tracking, and unnecessary data collection!
+* Filled with cats (Meowies), (bad) jokes, and easter eggs.

-## How do I join?
+## Cool!
+How do I get on Meower?
-Meower is free, and always will be free, available right [here](https://app.meower.org).
+Easy!
+Just visit any of our clients below:
+- [Scratch Client](https://app.meower.org/): The original Meower client!
+Do not use if you have a slow computer or you are using a mobile device.
+- [Svelte Client](https://svelte.meower.org/): Meower's rising star!
+Recommended for mobile devices or slower computers.

+## Projects
+- [Svelte Client](https://github.com/meower-media-co/Meower-Svelte): The newest Meower client.
+- [Scratch Client](https://github.com/meower-media-co/Meower-Vanilla): The original Meower client.
+Scratch clients will be retired in Beta 6.
+- [Octavia](https://github.com/meower-media-co/Octavia): A chatbot for Meower and a base for bots.
+- [Server](https://github.com/meower-media-co/Meower-Server): The official Meower server.
+- [Discord Bot](https://github.com/meower-media-co/Meower-Discord-Bot): The Meower Discord bridge.